madetech/handbook/roles/senior_engineer.md

 # Senior Engineer

-Our Senior Engineers are crazy about software, have expertise in solving a wide range of problems from monoliths to microservices, learn from and coach their colleagues, and constantly strive to be nice humans.
+Our Senior Engineers combine technical excellence, drive to deliver, and coaching, to achieve outcomes for our customers and their users, and to establish strong engineering cultures within our customers organisations.
+They find themselves working on a variety of different problems from monoliths to microservices, upskilling colleagues and customers, always finding themselves learning from others, while constantly striving to be nice humans :)

 ## What does the job entail?

-We build solutions in a variety of languages and platforms, including Ruby on Rails, React, JavaScript and C# - whatever's the right tool for the job.

-Senior Engineers are responsible for ensuring the technical quality of our deliveries, introducing new technologies and techniques to the business, as well as coaching their colleagues.

-The software we build solves business problems.
-We’ve built software for karaoke, e-commerce, retail buying departments, accountants, photography studios, warehouses, supply chain companies, and ourselves.
-Typical projects will last 3-6 months, some customers work with us over longer periods but we like to mix up teams at around 6 months to keep things fresh.
+We primarily write and deliver custom software for the public sector.
+We work across central and local government, as well as in health, and our past lies in the technology startup world.
+Technical excellence for us isn’t about delivering to feature lists.
+We place a strong emphasis on outcome-based delivery; ensuring our customer’s goals are understood and achieved with the technology we deploy.

+Our teams have used Ruby with Rails and Sinatra, ES6 with React and Angular 2, C# with .NET Core.
+We don’t limit ourselves as a company and we expect all our Engineers to be keen on learning new technologies.
+Automation is important to our teams, so we make sure there is a CD pipeline set up to build, test, and release.
+Also, we will usually be responsible for setting up a customer’s infrastructure too!
+Such as on AWS, GCP or Azure using a tool like Terraform, though sometimes we opt for a Platform as a Service like Heroku.

+We grow a team of polyglot programmers, which you might already consider yourself to be, who are versed in a mix of paradigms such as object-oriented, functional, declarative, event-based and aspect-oriented.
+To create this environment our Senior Engineers need to embrace sharing their knowledge and skills with others, and they need to keep an open mind – we’d love to hear some examples of mentoring, coaching and growing team members.
+Maybe you will have written some blog posts about your discipline, or perhaps even delivered a talk or two.

 ## What experience are we looking for?

-We’ll expect you to be a polyglot programmer versed in a mix of object and functional programming languages.
-We’d expect you to have some blog posts about your discipline, perhaps even a talk or two.
-Not only this but the right person would be adept in sharing their knowledge with others – we’d love to hear some examples of coaching and growing team members.

-Further required experience:
+While we will look for you to have experience in these things, if you don’t have one of these don’t let that stop you applying.

+- Written code with tests
+- Delivered in an agile environment
+- Worked with more than one programming language
+- Worked with databases
+- Worked with APIs
+- Debugging experience in a range of systems
+- Evidence of self-development – we value keen learners
+- Drive to deliver outcomes for users
+- Desire to mentor others
+- Empathy and people skills

+## Optional experience

+Don’t forget to mention any of the experience listed below.
+While it’s optional, it’s all highly desired!

+- Consultancy
-- Working directly with customers
+- Working directly with customers and users
-- Writing code with Test Driven Development
-- Pair programming as we pair around 50% of the time
+- Working within multidisciplinary teams with product, design, and technology working within the same cycles
+- Showcasing and presentation skills
 - Agile practices such as Scrum, XP, and/or Kanban
-- Working with a range of SQL and NoSQL databases
-- Infrastructure as code tools such as Ansible, Chef, Puppet, and/or Saltstack
-- Debugging a range of applications
-- Experience debugging infrastructure (AWS, Heroku, Linux, HTTP, GCP, and Azure)

-Everything else is optional but highly sought after.
-We would love you to have experience in:
+- Pair programming – we pair around 50% of the time

-- Writing code with Acceptance Test Driven Development
+- Writing code with test-driven development
-- Component based design techniques such as using pattern libraries, styled components, CSS-in-JS, BEM, and/or SUIT CSS
+- Component-based design techniques such as using pattern libraries, styled-components, CSS-in-JS, BEM, and/or SUIT CSS
+- Debugging infrastructure (AWS/Heroku/Linux/HTTP, GCP and Azure)
-- The React ecosystem including a TDD approach
+- The React ecosystem including a test-driven approach
-- Strong delivery skills: a huge drive to get something shipped

-## What is it like to work at Made Tech?

-We are a sanctuary for those wanting to hone their skills alongside like-minded learners.
-After joining our team it is common for new starters to comment on how much they’re learning and how much they enjoy the fact they are surrounded by people they can learn from.
-This includes our most senior hires.

-The biggest thing you’ll take away from our culture after spending the day with us would be that we practice continuous improvement at every level.
-Everyone has peer-based one-to-ones every 2 weeks, along with monthly one-to-ones with a director.
-Teams have fortnightly retrospectives.
-We also hold a company wide retrospective fortnightly.
-We discuss our problems out in the open, and rather than punish failure we band together to find solutions.

-Other notable things:
+- Infrastructure as code tools such as Ansible, Chef, Puppet, Terraform and/or Saltstack
+- Familiarity with architectural and design patterns
+- Use of architectural decision records
+- Writing blog posts and giving talks

+## What we will provide you

-- Every Friday afternoon is dedicated to learning new skills
+- Time to learn every Friday afternoon
-- Everyone is encouraged to write blog posts regularly
+- Space to write blog posts regularly
-- Our handbook is open sourced
+- Contribute to our culture and shape the way we work – even our handbook is open-sourced on Github
-- We are vegan and non-drinker friendly as well as meat-eater and drinker friendly
+- Regular lunch and socials with colleagues – we are vegan, halal, and non-drinker friendly, as well as meat-eater and drinker friendly
-- Retreats and trips every year
+- Retreats and trips with your colleagues every year
+- Paid holidays for your third and fifth anniversary working for us
+- Flexible holiday, working hours, and part-time
+- Generous parental leave and support
+- Season ticket loan
+- Cycle to work scheme, a place to secure your bike and a shower
+- Contributory pension scheme
+- Conference tickets and training
+- Volunteering time to help others get into the technology industry

 ## Salary